moejakob/moejakob.github.io/_portfolio/OS_project.md

 [![Correlation Table of CWTS and ETER Funding data](/images/OA/oa_funding_corr.png)](/images/OA/oa_funding_corr.png)
 <figcaption style="text-align: left; font-style: italic;">
-Figures 10: Correlations between the CWTS and the Total amount of third party funding in Mio Euro.
+Figure 11: Correlations between the CWTS and the Total amount of third party funding in Mio Euro.
 </figcaption>

 [![Correlation Table of CWTS and THE Scores](/images/OA/oa_the_corr.png)](/images/OA/oa_the_corr.png)
 <figcaption style="text-align: left; font-style: italic;">
-Figures 11: Correlations between the CWTS and the THE University Ranking Overall-, Research- and Citation-scores.
+Figure 12: Correlations between the CWTS and the THE University Ranking Overall-, Research- and Citation-scores.
 </figcaption>